Kulkarni-mohit/Claude-OpenAI-Gemini-web-extension/README.md

 A Chrome extension that provides instant term explanations via text selection popups on AI chat platforms (ChatGPT, Claude, etc.) without disrupting the main conversation flow.

+Currently Supports ChatGPT.
+Claude, Gemini and Deepseek will be integrated soon!!

 ## ✨ Features

 - **Instant Explanations**: Select any text on ChatGPT to get instant explanations